fleschutz/base256U/README.md

 Base 256 Unicode (B256U) Encoding
 =================================
-This repository contains a simple C++ sample program to represent binary data in B256U encoding.
-Typical use cases are safe passwords, file checksums, identifiers and hashes.
+This repo contains a simple C++ program to represent binary data in B256U encoding.
+Typical use cases for B256U are safe passwords, file checksums, identifiers and hashes.

 What is B256U Encoding?
 -----------------------